Mongoose 1967 Indy car-by-car histories

 New to Vel Miletich and Parnelli Jones' new team where it was built up by chief crew George Morris and fitted with a Ford V8.
 Entered for George Snider as the #26 Vel's Ford Sales car at Phoenix in April 1967.
 Acquired Wagner Lockheed Brake Fluid backing for the Indy 500 (where Lloyd Ruby relieved Snider after 17 laps) and then became the #20 entry after Indy for Arnie Knepper.
 Knepper was badly burnt at Langhorne in an accident that severely damaged the team's backup Lotus 34, and was out of racing for several months.
 Joe Leonard was recruited to drive the Mongoose for the rest of 1967.
 George Morris built a new copy of the 1967 Mongoose for 1968 as their #9 entry but photographs show that the original Mongoose was the team's #29 car at the 1968 Indy 500 for George Snider.
 It then evidently became the #9 entry for Leonard and John Cannon later in the season.
-Then remained with the Vel's Parnelli team until 1998 when it was sold at auction, still in its 1968 livery and still wearing #9, and with decals on the side of the car that were an exact match for the Mongoose's last race at Riverside in 1968.
+Then remained with the Vel's Parnelli team until 1998 when it was sold at auction, still in its 1968 livery, still wearing #9, and with decals on the side of the car that were an exact match for the Mongoose's last race at Riverside in 1968.
 The car was sold to Bob McConnell (Urbana, OH).
 Still in McConnell's collection in October 2014.
 On display at the Historic Indycar Exhibition in May 2016. sold by McConnell to Tony O'Neill (Piltdown, East Sussex) in May 2022.

 One of two of the new 1967 Dave Laycock Mongoose cars retained for the Gene White team and entered as the #52 American Red Ball car for Lee Roy Yarbrough.
 Yarbrough topped 160 mph in practice for the 1967 Indy 500 but crashed on 12 May causing "extensive damage" to the car.
 It was not seen again and is not believed to have survived.